 Fellowships and Funding

-In 2017/18, the Chevening Scholarships, funded by the Foreign and Commonwealth Office and partner organisations, are open to potential postgraduate students from selected countries.
-For further details see www.durham.ac.uk/postgraduate/finance/scholarships/university/chevening
+The Chevening Scholarships, funded by the Foreign and Commonwealth Office and partner organisations, are open to potential postgraduate students from selected countries.
+For further details see https://www.dur.ac.uk/study/pg/finance/funding/chevening/

-Application for Departmental bursaries: To apply for these bursaries please note on your online application form that you would liked to be considered for the appropriate named bursary.
-For the Ian Colquhoun and Michael Binns bursaries please make clear in your application how your research interests and chosen Masters courses relate to the themes of the bursary.
-An announcement of the awards will be made in May 2016.
-You must have applied by 5pm on 30th April 2017 to be considered for a bursary.
+Application for Departmental bursaries: To apply for these bursaries please note on your online application form that you would like to be considered for a bursary.
+For the Ian Colquhoun or Michael Binns bursaries please make clear in your application how your research interests and chosen Masters courses relate to the themes of the bursary.
+An announcement of the awards will be made in April 2019.
+You must have applied by the end of February 2019 to be considered for a bursary.

 AHRC Northern Bridge fully-funded PhD studentships: We have fully-funded PhD studentships in Archaeology available for high-calibre students through the Northern Bridge Doctoral Training Partnership.
-The deadline for application for these is Monday 11th January 2017.
+The deadline for application for these is the 9th January 2019.
 The Northern Bridge Doctoral Training Partnership offers high-quality supervision and exceptional resources, as well as the expertise of a broad portfolio of Strategic Partners for the training and development of outstanding Arts and Humanities postgraduate researchers.

 The awards cover tuition fees and provide a maintenance grant at the RCUK national rate for UK applicants.
 They cover tuition fees only for EU students; institutional funds permitting, however, we also expect to make maintenance awards to EU students.